-Opportunities Lurk in the UK for Keen Investors
+Opportunities Lurk in London Property Market for Keen Investors

-An appreciating pound looks set to cap 2017 on a high, but savvy Gulf investors can still look for opportunities to negotiate better financing options, says international mortgage brokerage Enness.
+An appreciating pound looks set to cap 2017 on a high, but savvy Gulf investors can still look for real estate opportunities to negotiate better financing options, says international mortgage brokerage Enness.

 “With interest rates still comparably lower than years gone by it makes sense to refinance onto a lower rate, and free up liquidity for other investments,” says Toby Johncox, Principal Representative at Enness.

-The pound has appreciated approximately 12 percent over the UAE Dirham this year, but is well off the higher rates it used to trade at before the UK voted to leave the European Union in June 2016.
+The pound has appreciated approximately 12% over the UAE Dirham this year but is well off the higher rates it used to trade before the UK voted to leave the European Union in June 2016.

 The independent brokerage opened its fourth global office in Dubai last year.